blalond/send-and-archive/README.md

 ### Original message not archived
 - Check that you're replying to or forwarding a message (not composing a new one)
-- Verify your account has archive functionality enabled
+- **Most common**: Verify your account has an archive folder configured:
+  - Go to: Tools → Account Settings → [Your Account] → Copies & Folders → Message Archives
+  - Make sure "Keep message archives in" is checked and a location is selected
 - Check the browser console for error messages (Ctrl+Shift+J)
+- The extension will show an error notification if archiving fails

 ### Messages archived to wrong folder
 - This extension uses Thunderbird's built-in archive settings